SarunaMaharjan/ETL-Task/README.md

     - python-dotenv

 ## Usage
-Clone the repository to your local machine.
-Modify the PostgreSQL connection settings in the ETL script to include your database credentials.
+Modification needed for the PostgreSQL connection settings in the ETL function.

 ## About Files
 - **jsonfiles** :Contains the MongoDB collections data in JSON format.